sarathsasidharan/sarathsasidharan.github.io/_posts/2021-12-20-Synapse-DataOps.md

 This pipeline uses a Pull Request trigger , which would mean every PR raised by the dev team , triggers this PR validation script which runs the Unit tests.
 If this test succeeds then a merge to main branch is done.

+Only if the tests and the build are succesful then the merge to main branch is made possible.

+A validation check is placed on the merge to main branch , which always depends on the success of the PR pipeline.

 ![PR Trigger on Main Branch](/images/PRRequest.PNG)